SoftUni-Internal/interactive-content/EN/01-Exam/04-Problem-04.md

 | Party! |  |

 ### Comments
-- The goal of the club is to collect 500$.
+- The goal of the club is to collect 500$
-- The first order consists of 6 Bellini cocktails.
+- The first order consists of 6 Bellini cocktails
 - The price of the cocktail is the length of its name - 7.
-The total cost of the order is 6 * 7$ -> 42$.
+The total cost of the order is 6 * 7$ -> 42$

 Since 42 is an even number, there is no discount.

-- The next order is for 7 Bamboo cocktails, its ammount is 6$.
-7 * 6$-> 42$.
+- The next order is for 7 Bamboo cocktails, its ammount is 6$

+7 * 6$-> 42$

 Again, there is no discount.

-- We receive the command "Party!".
+- We receive the command "**Party!**"

 The program stops.
-- The club has a profit of 42 + 42 = 84$.
+- The club has a profit of 42 + 42 = 84$

 The target is 500$, which means the goal is not reached.

-500 – 84 = 416$ more is needed.
+500 - 84 = 416$ more is needed.

 [/task-description]
 [code-io /]